loxia01/PSInternetConnectionSharing/README.md

 `Install-Module -Name PSInternetConnectionSharing`

-or manually downloaded here on GitHub:
+OR manually downloaded here on GitHub:

 Download the module files (extensions `.psm1` and `.psd1`) and then create a new module folder in your `PSModulePath`.
 Default `PSModulePath` is: